ConnectThink/WP-SCSS/readme.md

 ##Settings

 ####Directories
 Directories are defined relative to your theme folder.
-They must be separate from one another, so you cannot defined the root folder to compile into itself.
-You can however, compile a scss file into a css file that's located in the theme root.
+They must be separate from one another, so you cannot define the root folder to compile into itself.

 Ideally you should setup a scss folder and a css folder within your theme.
 This will ensure the most accurate compiling.